TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/05 - Deuteronomy/Deuteronomy 34/Deuteronomy 34.3.md

 ---

-and the South, and the Plain of the valley of Jericho the city of palm-trees, unto Zoar.
+and the South, and the Plain of the valley of Jericho the city of palm trees, to Zoar.